Bangladesh Premier League: 2015 (3rd edition)

-Following the match-fixing scandal and political issues of the country the league was not played in 2014.
-It returned in 2015 with six new franchises and it was held in the winter season unlike spring previously.
+Following the match-fixing scandal and political issues of the country, the league was not played in 2014.
+It returned in 2015 with six new franchises, and it was held in winter, unlike spring previously.
 Comilla Victorians won the competition, beating Barisal Bulls by three wickets.
-Leading up to the 2016–17 edition of the league, the Sylhet Super Stars, were suspended following breaches of disciplinary regulations, and two new franchises, Khulna Titans and Rajshahi Kings, were introduced, bringing the number of teams in the competition back to seven.
+Leading up to the 2016–17 edition of the league, the Sylhet Super Stars were suspended following breaches of disciplinary regulations, and two new franchises, Khulna Titans and Rajshahi Kings, were introduced, bringing the number of teams in the competition back to seven.

 2016 (4th edition)

 The 2016 BPL draft was held on 30 September.
-Prior to the draft, the seven clubs signed 38 foreign players to contracts and each existing franchise was able to retain two home-grown players from the 2015 season.
-A total 301 players participated in the draft, including 133 local and 168 foreign players.
+Prior to the draft, the seven clubs signed 38 foreign players to contracts, and each existing franchise was able to retain two home-grown players from the 2015 season.
+A total of 301 players participated in the draft, including 133 local and 168 foreign players.
 85 players were selected in the draft.
 Dhaka Dynamites, captained by Shakib Al Hasan, topped the group stage table, whereas Rajshahi Kings, led by Darren Sammy, stood at the fourth position.
-Dynamites beat Khulna Titans in the Qualifier 1 and went to final.
-Rajshahi Kings defeated Chittagong Vikings and Khulna Titans respectively in Eliminator and Qualifier.
+Dynamites beat Khulna Titans in qualifier 1 and went to the final.
+Rajshahi Kings defeated Chittagong Vikings and Khulna Titans, respectively, in the eliminator and qualifier.

-In Final after winning the toss, Kings' captain D. Sammy elected to field first.
+In the final, after winning the toss, Kings' captain D. Sammy elected to field first.
 The Dynamites scored 159 runs in 20 overs with a loss of 9 wickets.
 They scored 23 runs in the opening partnership.
 Evin Lewis top scored for the Dynamites with 45 runs.
 Kings' bowler Farhad Reza took 3 wickets for 28 runs.
 The Kings failed to build a good opening partnership.
 After scoring 60 runs, they started losing wickets and couldn't hold on.
 The Dynamites won the match and their 1st title by a wide margin of 56 runs.
 Kumar Sangakkara was named the man of the match.
 This was the 3rd title for a Dhaka franchise in BPL.

 Khulna Titans' skipper Mahmudullah was made the player of the tournament since he scored the second most runs (384) and defended less than 7 runs in the last over of the 2nd innings in more than one instance.